EricMFink/ProfessionalResponsibility/_outlines/Conflicts.md

 ##### Rule 1.9(b)

 - Same or substantially related matter
-- Current client’s interests are materially adverse to client of former firm
+- Current client's interests are materially adverse to client of former firm
 - Lawyer had information protected by Rules 1.6 & 1.9(c) that is material to the matter

 Waivable with informed written consent by *former* client